thulab/iot-benchmark/docs/DifferentTestMode.md

 ## 12. Correctness single point query mode (dual database comparison)

-In order to more efficiently verify the correctness of database data, iot-benchmark provides correctness verification by comparing the data between two databases.
+In order to more efficiently verify the correctness of database data, IoT Benchmark provides correctness verification by comparing the data between two databases.
 Note: Before performing this test, please use the general test mode of writing (dual databases) to complete the database writing.
 Currently, it is recommended to use the JDBC method.

 ## 13. Correctness function query mode (dual database comparison)

-In order to more efficiently verify the correctness of database queries, iot-benchmark provides correctness verification by comparing the differences in data query results between two databases.
+In order to more efficiently verify the correctness of database queries, IoT Benchmark provides correctness verification by comparing the differences in data query results between two databases.

 Note: